Bedtime procrastination: Signs and symptoms

-People with higher cell-phone addiction report more signs of bedtime procrastination.
-This behaviour has been linked to failures in self-control.
+People with higher cell phone use report more signs of bedtime procrastination.
 The media environment creates the atmosphere for sleep procrastination by providing plenty of fun pastimes before lights out.
-People use media for gratification and to delay falling asleep.
-People with low self-control tend to prioritize short-term gains over long-term goals, and people with high self-control are able to resist the temptation of short-term gratification.

 Consequences

-A person who experiences bedtime procrastination is likely to face effects related to the delayed sleep.
-A meta-analysis found that greater bedtime procrastination was associated with poorer sleep quality, shorter sleep duration and increased fatigue throughout the day.
+Individuals who experience bedtime procrastination are likely to face effects related to the delayed sleep.
+A meta-analysis found that greater bedtime procrastination was associated with poorer sleep quality, shorter sleep duration, and increased fatigue throughout the day.

 Bedtime procrastination results in poor sleep quality and can be a sign of poor self-regulation.
 Bedtime procrastinators are more likely to lose willpower, lose control of themselves, and fidget all the time.
 It is easy to cause a state of low interest, high dissatisfaction, and high distraction.

-Bedtime procrastination can cause sleep deprivation which leads to slow thinking, low attention levels, bad memory, bad decision making, stress, anxiety and irritation.
-If sleep deprivation is not treated quickly, long term consequences include heart disease, diabetes, obesity, weakened immune system, pain, hormone issues, and mental health issues.
+Bedtime procrastination can cause sleep deprivation, which leads to slow thinking, low attention levels, bad memory, bad decision making, stress, anxiety, and irritation.
+If sleep deprivation is not treated quickly, long-term consequences can include heart disease, diabetes, obesity, weakened immune system, pain, hormone issues, and mental health issues.

-People who have bedtime procrastination lead to short sleep, which can increase people's psychosis and may cause people to suffer from depression.
+Bedtime procrastination can lead to short sleep, which can increase psychosis and may cause people to suffer from depression.

-People who have bed procrastination suffer from sleep disturbance and need medication to fall asleep.
+People who experience bedtime procrastination may also develop insomnia, suffering from sleep disturbance and may feel the need to acquire sleeping pills to fall asleep.
+Bedtime procrastination can lead a person to nap or experience microsleep throughout the day to compensate for lack of sleep.

 Prevention

 Media use interventions as treatment strategies for sleep insufficiency have been targeted mainly at reducing the volume of media use.
-This might not be a feasible scenario for the contemporary and future media user anymore, given the immense proliferation of media and the experience of being connected 24/7.
+This might not be a feasible scenario for the contemporary and future media user, given the immense proliferation of media at all times and the experience of being connected 24/7.
 Using a self-control perspective on electronic media use and bedtime procrastination could provide novel ways of approaching this issue.
 As the endpoint of media use (which often implies getting ready to go to bed) is dependent on the level of self-control, strategies aimed at improving self-control could be a valuable avenue for future exploration.

-It is highly important to prevent Bedtime procrastination as getting the right amount of sleep is essential for the human body to function properly.
-Most common consequences of lack of sleep are grogginess, lack of concentration, mood swings and also some long-term detrimental effects affecting both physical and mental health.

-Here are a few ways listed to prevent Bedtime procrastination:
+Several ways which may prevent bedtime procrastination include: